tc39/proposal-smart-pipelines/readme.md

 When a pipe is in bare style, we refer to the pipeline as a **bare function call**.
-(If [Additional Feature BC][] or [Additional Feature BA][] are used, then a bare-style pipeline body may instead be a **bare async function call**, or a **bare constructor call**, depending on the rules of bare style.)
+(If [Additional Feature BC][] or [Additional Feature BA][] are used, then a bare-style pipeline step may instead be a **bare awaited function call**, or a **bare constructor call**, depending on the rules of bare style.)
 The body acts as just a simple reference to a function, such as with `… |> capitalize` or with `… |> console.log`.
 The body’s value would then be called as a unary